-In December 2002 a novel approach to debate, that privileges substance over style, was conceived at a day of debates hosted by the Institute of Ideas in partnership with the British Library and Hodder Education.
+In December 2002 a novel approach to debate, that privileges substance over style, was conceived at a day of debates hosted by the Academy of Ideas in partnership with the British Library and Hodder Education.

 Since then Debating Matters has become a fixture in the calendar of hundreds of schools across the UK and in the diaries of journalists, scientists, politicians, artists and business people who act as judges.
 Rigorous, informed and nuanced debate on the important issues facing society is more important today than ever.
 During 2013, in the run-up to the 10th National Final, we will celebrate DM10 on our website and social media platforms, as well as seek your help to build the future of the competition.

 A huge amount of enjoyment has been had, not only in the UK, but also in India where Debating Matters was introduced four years ago.
 However, in the midst of our expanded Debating Matters UK competition – with 72 qualifying events running from Aberdeen to Bodmin – and visiting India to work with our colleagues at the British Council on the Regional Finals for Debating Matters India Year 5, we have little time to celebrate now.
 So we are inviting all those have enjoyed their involvement with Debating Matters to date to help us get the party started.